stievie/ABx/abclient/README.md

 ### Keys

-Key bindings are not customizable yet.
+Key bindings are fully customizeable with the Options -> Input window.
+The default bindings are:

 * `W`, `Up`: Move forward
 * `A`, `Left`: Turn left